sachadvr/devOps3.0/README.md

 You only have to push docker images when a commit is pushed on the main branch.

 > Do not commit Your Docker Hub API Key, ever, ever, ever!
-Find another way ;)
+Find another way ;) (If you do, I'll know it)

 ## Submit your work

-The submitting zone will be available as soon as possible!!
+The submitting zone will be available as soon as possible (max: 2024-11-26)